Skip to main content

 }

-The accessToken should be used in the Authorization: Bearer <token> header for subsequent API requests.
+The accessToken should be used in the Authorization: Bearer <token> header for subsequent Internal API requests.
 The refreshToken can be used to obtain a new access token when it expires.
 HttpOnly cookies are also set for browser-based clients.

 Using Tokens

-Include the JWT in every request:
+Include the JWT in every Internal API request:

 Authorization: Bearer <jwt>